Pfizer recalls tablets due to increased cancer risk

-NEW YORK (WWTI) — Pfizer is voluntarily recalling five lots of Accupril tablets that were distributed across the United States over the presence of an organic compound that could increase the risk of cancer.
+NEW YORK (WWTI) — Pfizer is voluntarily recalling five lots of Accupril tablets that were distributed to patients.

-According to the U.S. Food and Drug Administration, the recall was issued due to the presence of a nitrosamine, known as Nnitroso-quinapril.
-Recent testing found that the amount of nitrosamines within the Accupril tablets was above the level set for an acceptable daily intake.
+According to the United States Food and Drug Administration, the recall was issued due to the presence of nitrosamine, Nnitroso-quinapril.
+Recent testing discovered that the amount of nitrosamines were above the Acceptable Daily Intake level.

-Accupril is used to treat hypertension, meaning it is intended to lower blood pressure.
-It can also be used to manage heart failure as adjunctive therapy when added to conventional therapy like diuretics or digitalis.
+Accupril is used to lower high blood pressure caused by hypertension.
+It can also be used to manage heart failure as adjunctive therapy when added to conventional therapy including diuretics or digitalis.

 The recalled product lots were distributed nationwide to wholesalers and distributors in the United States and Puerto Rico from December 2019 to April 2022.
 The full description of the recalled lots is listed below.